dynamsoft-docs/barcode-reader-docs/parameters/reference/colour-clustering-modes.md

 - CCM_AUTO

 ### CCM_GENERAL_HSV
-Clusters colours using the general algorithm based on HSV.
-This mode has the following arguments for further customizing.
+This mode clusters the colours using the general algorithm based on HSV (hue, saturation, value).
+This mode has the following arguments for further customization.

 - [Sensitivity](#sensitivity)
 - [LibraryFileName](#libraryfilename)